 French is taught in years 3 to 6 as part of the school curriculum.
 Our French work is based on the Rising Stars scheme called Euro Stars.
 Our French curriculum can be downloaded below:

 Purple Mash is used to underpin our work in Computing.
 You can download an overview of our Computing curriculum below:

 We were delighted to be awarded the status of Heritage School in July 2019.
-Our Art and DT work is linked to our History and Geography topics.
 You can download an overview of our curriculum below: